 Guard at UK embassy in Berlin ‘passed secrets to Russian military attache’

-A security guard at the British embassy in Berlin accused of spying for Russia allegedly passed “secret” information about the Government to a Russian military attache, according to court papers.
+A security guard at the British embassy in Berlin accused of spying for Russia allegedly passed “secret” information about the Government to a Russian military attache, a court heard.

-The British national, who was living in Potsdam, is accused of gathering information from the embassy and passing it to someone he believed was a representative of the Russian state, among other alleged offences between October 2020 and August last year.
+The Briton, who was living in Potsdam, is accused of gathering information from the embassy and passing it to someone he believed was a representative of the Russian state, as well as other alleged offences, between October 2020 and August last year.

+- April 7 2022: He appears at Westminster Magistrates' Court and, after denying the charges, is remanded in custody

+- April 13 2022: Date Smith is due to appear at the Old Bailey

-The material “contained details about the activities, identities, addresses and telephone numbers of various members of Her Majesty’s Civil Service”, in breach of the Official Secrets Act.
+The material “contained details about the activities, identities, addresses and telephone numbers of various members of Her Majesty’s Civil Service”.

+He allegedly “collected material relating to the operation and layout of the British Embassy in Berlin”, with that information thought or intended to be “useful to an enemy, namely the Russian state”.

-He is also alleged to have made unauthorised photocopies of documents, video recordings of the embassy’s CCTV system and “kept Sim card packaging which you had been asked to dispose of”.
+Smith also allegedly made unauthorised photocopies of documents, video recordings of the embassy’s CCTV system and “kept sim card packaging” he had been asked to “dispose of”.

-Smith communicated information about building repairs at the embassy after being “approached by a person you believed to be a member of Russian Military Intelligence (the GRU)”, the charges claim.
+And he gave information about building repairs at the embassy after being approached by someone he “believed to be a member of Russian Military Intelligence (the GRU)”, the charges claim.

-The 57-year-old was arrested by German police on August 10 and remanded in custody before being extradited to the UK on Wednesday.
+The 57-year-old was arrested by German police on August 10 and extradited to the UK on Wednesday.

+He sat in the dock wearing a blue jumper and jeans and flanked by two plain-clothes guards.

+He requested a hearing loop to listen to proceedings and confirmed his name and age, adding he no longer has an address.

 Register for free to continue reading